Transactd tutorial

 MatchBy

-How to filter result set with MatchBy:
+How to filter result set with MatchBy

-2. Set filtering condition.
+object. - Set filtering condition.

-3. Filter with MatchBy.
+- Filter with

-Remove records which have blank tel from result set.
+Remove records which have blank tel

 std::tcout << _T("\n matchBy tel is not empty.\n");